-Jane Kramer, Ph.D., Executive Director
+Jane Kramer, Ph.D., Founder and Executive Director

 Christina Lesicko, Administrative and Saturday Program Coordinator & Violin/Viola teacher

 Christina, native of Ohio, holds degrees in Viola Performance and Education from Youngstown State University and the University of Guadalajara.
 She has played with numerous small ensembles and orchestras across the country and has taught violin and viola students of all ages.
 Her passion and love for music and excellence in music education has given her the opportunity to perform and teach privately in San Francisco and the Bay Area.
 Christina is passionate about the El Sistema model that recognizes that music is not only enrichment, but it can bring about social change and impact students’ lives forever.

 Maaike Harding, Artistic Coordinator & Cello Teacher

 Maaike Harding, originally from Detroit, Michigan, received her undergraduate and graduate degrees from The Cleveland Institute of Music under the instruction of Richard Aaron and Desmond Hoebig.
 After her studies, she began an active freelance career in the Cleveland area performing with CityMusic Cleveland, The Canton Symphony, and The Akron Symphony.
 A devoted teacher, Maaike maintained a private studio and was instrumental in developing an after school music program in the Slavic Village neighborhood of Cleveland.
 In 2011 Maaike joined the New World Symphony under the directorship of Michael Tilson Thomas.
 After her move to the Bay Area, Maaike joined the staff of ELM as a cello teacher and artistic coordinator.